-When the bunched electron beam passes through the sub-undulator $A_{N-1}$, it undergoes $N-2$ stages of OK-enhanced SASE FEL amplification, specifically referred to as the seeded FEL amplification.
-During this process, the energy modulation amplitude induced by the sub-undulator $A_{N-1}$ before the last dispersive chicane $R_{56}^{N-1}$ becomes larger than the intrinsic energy spread.
+When the bunched electron beam passes through the sub-undulator $U_{A,N-1}$, it undergoes $N-2$ stages of OK-enhanced SASE FEL amplification, specifically referred to as the seeded FEL amplification.
+During this process, the energy modulation amplitude induced by the sub-undulator $U_{A,N-1}$ before the last dispersive chicane $R_{56}^{N-1}$ becomes larger than the intrinsic energy spread.
 As the energy modulation amplitude increases, the optimal value of $R_{56}^{N-1}$ decreases due to the dominance of the Bessel function governing the bunching process.
 Specifically, a larger energy modulation amplitude requires a smaller value $R_{56}^{N-1}$ to maximize the bunching factor, as shown in Fig.~\ref{fig:figure_dif_ener}.
-This optimization ultimately enhances FEL radiation in the subsequent undulator module $A_N$.
+This optimization ultimately enhances FEL radiation in the subsequent sub-undulator $U_{A,N}$.

+Additionally, the OK enhancement is also highly sensitive to the initial slice energy spread \cite{1992bonifacioTheoryHighgainOptical,2006Optical,2021Development}.
+As shown in Fig.~\ref{fig:re-beam-espread}, the pulse energy decreases rapidly as the initial slice energy spread increases, indicating clear performance degradation.
+For each point, the corresponding $R_{56}$ values were re-optimized using the differential evolution algorithm \cite{2025BaejDetPy} to maximize the pulse energy at $\lambda_1$.

 The time delay of delay chicane 1 is twice its $R_{56}$, which is sufficient to smear out the microbunching generated by the previous undulator module $A_N$.
 For instance, when $R_{56} = 600 \ \mu m$, the bunching factor is nearly zero, as given by Eq.~\eqref{bunching}.
-Additionally, the delay ensures that the electron beam is properly delayed, allowing downstream modules to re-establish the FEL process.
-Similarly, the multi-stage OK configuration involves ($N-1$) small dispersive chicanes for each wavelength, including $\lambda_2$, $\lambda_3$, and $\lambda_4$.
+Similarly, the multi-stage OK configuration involves $N-1$ small dispersive chicanes for each wavelength, including $\lambda_2$, $\lambda_3$, and $\lambda_4$.